-A gorgeous rectangular tapestry by Jan Yoors featuring linear blue and purple forms and black tendrils on a vibrant red-orange background.
-Similar examples in the collections of the Metropolitan Museum of Art, the Museum of Arts and Design, and the Art Institute of Chicago.
-Jan Yoors captured the modern spirit of the 1960s and 70s in his tapestry designs in the same way that the Abstract Expressionists were able to express it through their paintings.
+This stunning rectangular tapestry features black, blue, and purple forms on a vibrant red-orange background.
+Yoors captured the modern spirit of the 1960s and 1970s in his tapestry designs the same way that the Abstract Expressionists expressed it through their paintings.

 360 View is not available for this item.

 Video is not available for this item.